chinamike65/hugo-tuolesi/content/book4/book4en.md

 On the basis of attaining meditation, the wisdom of practising emptiness will be very fast.
 Under normal circumstances, it only takes six months if it is fast, and if it is slow, it will take a year to obtain the wisdom of emptiness.
 It's very easy for me and Dharma Wu.

+##### 6. Precautions when practicing meditation

+ ##### （1）Visualize the fixed place in the mind at all times

-Matters needing attention when practising meditation (1) Concentrating on meditation can only be accomplished by contemplating meditation at all times.
+Concentrating on meditation can only be accomplished by contemplating meditation at all times.

 In the process of practising meditation, when the mind is really unable to settle down, although you can stand up and recite sutras and worship Buddha, you still need to visualize the place of concentration at the same time, and you must be there all the time, including eating and sleeping.

 Before going to sleep, first visualize the whole body becoming light, slowly blending into the Buddha's body, and then thinking about the Buddha sleeping all the time.